Home > Frosting > Cranberry Frosting

 Single vanilla cupcake decorated with cranberry frosting and sugared cranberries on a small cupcake stand..

 Tart and sweet small batch cranberry buttercream frosting is a beautiful way to decorate cakes, cupcakes, and anything in between!
 Fresh cranberry sauce and a mix of cream cheese and butter to make the creamiest frosting.
-Perfect on a classic batch of vanilla cupcakes or a festive decoration on frosted butter cookies!
+Perfect on classic vanilla small batch cupcakes or a festive decoration on frosted butter cookies!

 Prep20 minutes